-To maintain appropriate amenity and built form, all new buildings shall comprise podium and tower elements a balcony on the first storey above any street or open space may extend up to 3m beyond a building line.
+To maintain appropriate amenity and built form, all new buildings shall comprise podium and tower elements a a balcony on the first storey above any street or open space may extend up to 3m beyond a building line.
 (Indicated by mauve diagonal hatching);

-- a Maximum building height and floor space ratio shall be in accordance with Clauses 4.3 and 4.4 of the WLEP 2013. - b For podium elements, heights and setbacks to be the same as for buildings up to six storeys. - c For buildings taller than six storeys, tower elements to be setback from building lines by a minimum of 10m.
+- a Maximum building height and floor space ratio shall be in accordance with Clauses 4.3, 4.3A, 4.4, 4.4A and 4.4BA of the Central Coast LEP 20221. - b For podium elements, heights and setbacks to be the same as for buildings up to six storeys. - c For buildings taller than six storeys, tower elements to be setback from building lines by a minimum of 10m.